aesiris/aur-helperfunctions/README.md

-##aur-helperfunction
+#aur-helperfunction

-Helps managing a local repo of AUR packages
+Provides functions which help managing a local repo of AUR packages

-###Provided Functions
+#Provided Functions

 ##aur-get